Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 ![Book Cover Image](https://m.media-amazon.com/images/I/71GPx+GNQ6L._AC_UY218_.jpg "Django 3 by Example")

-This one is really good
+This one is really good while  the whys and wherefores

+**whys and wherefores** of these procedures need to be explained to students"

 #### **3. Django for APIs** _by William S. Vincent_